External MCP Tools for Chat Agents

 - Add any headers needed (e.g.,

-) - Values are stored securely
+X-API-Key,X-Client-ID) - Values are stored securely

-Enable Tools
+Managing Tools

-Once connected:
+Once a server is connected:

-- Review the discovered tools
+- Click the server card to expand and view discovered tools

-- Toggle on/off individual tools for your agent
+- Toggle individual tools on/off for your agent

-- Tools are immediately available to the agent
+- Tools are immediately available to the agent when enabled

 OAuth 2.1 Authentication Flow

-- Vectorize registers as a dynamic client
+- Vectorize automatically registers as an OAuth client with the server

-- You're redirected to authenticate
+- You're redirected to authorize access

 - Tools are discovered automatically